Louis de Montfort: Total consecration to Jesus through Mary

-" ...of all creatures the one most conformed to Jesus Christ, it follows that among all devotions that which most consecrates and conforms a soul to our Lord is devotion to Mary, his Holy Mother, and that the more a soul is consecrated to her the more will it be consecrated to Jesus Christ."

-"God the Father made an assemblage of all the waters, and He named it the sea (mare).
-He has made an assemblage of all His graces, and He has called it Mary (Maria)."

-According to Montfort, "Mary is the safest, easiest, shortest, and most perfect way of approaching Jesus."
+According to Montfort, "Mary is the safest, easiest, shortest, and most perfect way of approaching Jesus".

-Montfort's process of Total Consecration has seven elements and effects: knowledge of one's unworthiness, sharing in Mary's faith, the gift of pure love, unlimited confidence in God and Mary, communication of the Spirit of Mary, transformation into the likeness of Jesus, and bringing more glory to Christ.
-Montfort's practice of consecration to Mary has both internal and external components.
+Montfort's process of "total consecration" has seven elements and effects: knowledge of one's unworthiness, sharing in Mary's faith, the gift of pure love, unlimited confidence in God and Mary, communication of the Spirit of Mary, transformation into the likeness of Jesus, and bringing more glory to Christ.
+His practice of consecration to Mary has both internal and external components.
 The internal components focus on surrendering oneself as a slave to Mary and to Jesus through her, and performing all actions "with Mary, in Mary, through Mary and for Mary".
 The suggested exterior practices include enrolment in Marian societies, or joining Marian religious orders, making Marian privileges known and appreciated, and giving alms in honor of Mary.